tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 84. The Unbearable Lightness of Being by Milan Kundera.
 85. Why People Believe Weird Things by Michael Shermer.
 86. Manufacturing Consent: The Political Economy of the Mass Media by Edward Herman and Noam Chomsky.
-87. Asimov&#8217;s Guide to the Bible by Isaac Asimov.
+87. Asimov's Guide to the Bible by Isaac Asimov.
 88. The Old Man and the Sea by Ernest Hemingway.
 89. Collapse by Jared Diamond.
 90. Infinite Jest by David Foster Wallave.